 51.2 nm and a bit over 7 hours after leaving Parry Sound, we rolled up to Wright’s Marina in Britt.
 Again with the absurdly tight docking, although this time we went in first.
 (We’re not sure whether it’s worse to sweat the fear of hitting another boat or the fear of another boat hitting ours.)
 Fortunately, Brent is a pro.

-There is exactly one gas station/restaurant/motel in the Britt metropolitan area (pop. about 25), so that’s where we went with Second Wave, Sea Jamm, Exhale, and Gypsy.
+There’s exactly one gas station/restaurant/motel in the Britt metropolitan area (pop. about 25), so that’s where we went with Second Wave, Sea Jamm, Exhale, and Gypsy.
 Surprisingly good food, and the surly waitress turned her demeanor around nicely.

 Now we just have to find the safe way out of the slip in the morning.
+We’ll probably let Brent back out first.